KwesiLovesTech/AWS-Security-Projects/README.md

 # 🔐 AWS Security & DevSecOps Projects by Domain

-Welcome!
 This repository showcases a collection of hands-on **AWS Security** and **DevSecOps** projects, organized by security domains and automation pipelines.

 My goal is to demonstrate how real-world AWS services, security controls, and DevSecOps practices can be applied to:
 - Design secure and scalable cloud architectures